Sam-tech94/react-accordion/README.md

 # React Accordion

-A simple and responsive accordion component built with React for organizing and displaying content in a collapsible manner.
+A simple and responsive accordion component built with React and tailwind for organizing and displaying content in a collapsible manner.

 ## Features